 The art is dark, blocky and heavily inked: classic Mike Mignola.
 You either love his style or you don’t.
 I genuinely appreciate that he has found his style and doesn’t try to tweak, grow or expand it.
 One look and you know who the artist is, and that’s a good thing with this work.

-Scattered throughout are single page portraits of random people in period costume, plus a nice afterward from Mignola and several pages of sketches.
+Scattered throughout are single-page portraits of random people in period costume, plus a nice afterward from Mignola and several pages of sketches.
 Paper stock is excellent: Dark Horse seems to stick to a thick stock and holds up well.
-At $17.99 it’s a reasonable value for a 104 page hardcover of this caliber.
-All told it’s an excellent collection for Mignola fans; check out a three page preview here.
+At $17.99 it’s a reasonable value for a 104 page hardcover of this calibre.
+All told it’s an excellent collection for Mignola fans; check out a three-page preview here.